Recreation

 Year-Round Fun

-Jasper County has hiking and biking trails, with 25 miles of recreational trails managed by the Jasper County Conservation Board.
+With an average of 204 sunny days in the region it is no wonder there is an abundance of fun outdoor options for residents and visitors to enjoy.
+In fact, Jasper County has hiking and biking trails, with 25 miles of trails managed by the Jasper County Conservation Board.
 For those who prefer exploring by water, the South Skunk River traverses Jasper County and has two main access points: Oswalt Bridge in Colfax and Beyers Bridge near Reasnor.